shamanec/GADS-devices-provider/docs/setup.md

 3. Set it up for supervision using a new(or existing) supervision identity.
 You can do that for free without having a paid MDM account.
 4. Connect each consecutive device and supervise it using the same supervision identity.
 5. Export your supervision identity file and choose a password.
-6. Save your new supervision identity file in the project `./configs` (or other) folder as `supervision.p12`.
+6. Save your new supervision identity file in the project `./configs` folder as `supervision.p12`.
 7. Open `config.json` and set your `supervision_password` in `env-config`

-~**Note** You can also Trust manually when container is created but this is not optimal~ This is not applicable at the moment because `GADS-docker-server` is set up to work with supervised devices
+**Note** You can also Trust manually when container is created if no supervision file is provided, but this is not optimal

 ### Register your devices for the project
 1. Open the `config.json` file.